 "Nonpublic impound lot" means an impound lot that is not a public impound lot.

-"Public impound lot" means an impound lot owned by or contracting with a unit of government under section 168B.09.
+"Public impound lot" means an impound lot owned by or exclusively contracted solely for public use by a unit of government under section 168B.09.

 "Unit of government" includes a state department or agency, a special purpose district, and a county, statutory or home rule charter city, or town.

 "Vital component parts" means those parts of a motor vehicle that are essential to the mechanical functioning of the vehicle, including such things as the motor, drive train, and wheels.

 Any person who abandons a motor vehicle on any public or private property, without the consent of the person in control of such property, is guilty of a misdemeanor.